This post was originally published in Nov 2019 and has been updated with new content.

-To help you spot a phishing email, we’ll break down both what you see and what you don’t—the body text and the underlying code.
-While some are general examples, the majority are real phishing emails discovered by Vade Secure.
+To help you spot a scam, we’ll break down both what you see and what you don’t—the body text and the underlying code.
+The below includes real phishing email examples discovered by Vade Secure.

-Below is an example of a Wells Fargo phishing email discovered by Vade Secure.
+Below is an example of a Wells Fargo scam discovered by Vade Secure.
 It features a cousin domain with a long extension, spoofing the Wells Fargo customer service email address:

 Domain spoofing is an email address that is the same as a legitimate domain, such as bofa.com (Bank of America).
 Domain spoofing is on the decline, thankfully, due to Domain Keys Identified Email (DKIM) and the Sender Policy Framework (SPF).
 Each identifies unauthorized use of domain names and effectively blocks any email that features domain spoofing.

-[Related] Can you spot a phishing email?
-Take the Phishing IQ Test to find out.
+[Related] Take the Phishing IQ Test to assess your phishing awareness

 Subject line and tone